swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 - For all other optional eIDAS attributes (see [Appendix A](#conversion-of-eidas-attributes)), an explicit claim request should be included.
 These claims SHOULD NOT be marked as "essential" since they are not mandatory according to \[[eIDAS.Attributes](#eidas-attr)\].

 > Section 2.2.1 of \[[eIDAS.Attributes](#eidas-attr)\] defines the eIDAS Minimum Dataset for Natural Persons.
-This set comprises of the eIDAS attributes FamilyName, FirstName, DateOfBirth and PersonIdentifier.
+This set consists of the eIDAS attributes FamilyName, FirstName, DateOfBirth and PersonIdentifier.
 In order for a Relying Party to obtain the corresponding OpenID Connect claims from an eIDAS authentication it should specify the `https://id.oidc.se/scope/naturalPersonInfo` and `https://id.swedenconnect.se/scope/eidasNaturalPersonIdentity` scopes in an authentication request sent to the Swedish eIDAS Connector.

 <a name="references"></a>